iveneris-sys/veneris-tswd-portfolio/critique-by-design.md

 - Can you tell me what you think this is?

-- Which data visualization is clearest to you?
+- Which data visualization is the most understandable?

 - Is there anything you find surprising or confusing?

-- Who do you think is the intended audience for this?

 - Is there anything you would change or do differently?